3861 Peachtree Road,

 No one has favorited this theater yet

 The Cherokee Theatre opened June 26, 1963 with Charlton Heston in “55 Days at Peking”.
 It was located in a strip shopping center called Cherokee Plaza located in DeKalb County about one block north of the Atlanta City limits.
 For the most part it was a second run house but would occasionally play a wide break first run movie in conjunction with other second run houses.

 It was built by the H.B.
 Misielmann Company which later changed its name to Eastern Federal Corp.
 In its early days this huge theatre was a fine place to see a movie with its big screen, spacious lobby, and easy access from its big parking lot.

 By the early-1970’s it was in a very run down and dirty state and was unable to draw large crowds due to the fact that most first run movie houses in Atlanta were located in this same area which made a second run house redundant for its neighborhood.
-In 1972 Eastern Federal Corp. completly remodeled the site and tried to make a go of it showing lower tier first run movies.
+In 1972 Eastern Federal Corp. completely remodeled the site and tried to make a go of it showing lower tier first run movies.
 This proved unsuccessful as the days of 900 seat single screen theaters were fading fast, and the location was closed in 1977.

 It had a brief life as the second home of the Great Southeast Music Hall in 1978, but by 1979 it was closed for good.
 The Kroger Company took the site, which had been converted into an Eckerd’s drug store, combined it with store fronts on both sides, gutted the insides and reopened it as a grocery store.

 Just login to your account and subscribe to this theater